 To support our curriculum, we pride ourselves on working closely together with parents/carers, partner schools and the community so that our children receive an outstanding education and aptitude for life-long learning.
 We particularly believe all our children at Cromwell Academy have huge potential and that it is our goal to unlock it together.

 As an Academy we are given the freedom from following the National Curriculum (except English, Mathematics and Science) and this therefore gives us all the unique opportunity to define learning that prepares our remarkable young people for their future.

 It is essential that we equip our children with the academic skills, knowledge and concepts they need through a stimulating and dynamic curriculum, that they can embrace, enjoy and are immersed in, which develops an eagerness for more.
 This intrinsic motivation and love for learning then leads them to work harder and to achieve.
 This shapes them for life and arms them with the necessary tools and skills for learning both now and for their future.

-The key skills in our vision for learning are to instil in our children a natural desire to be the best they possibly can be and prepare them for the future by developing their personal and academic skills whilst instilling a sense of responsibility and respect.
+The core purpose of our vision for learning is to instil in our children a natural desire to be the best they possibly can be and prepare them for the future by developing their personal and academic skills whilst instilling a sense of responsibility and respect.